 BBC World Television, London, England

-My love of stories, as a window into humanity and what makes us truly human, took root during the Humanities programme and has blossomed ever since.
+My love of stories, as a window into humanity and what makes us truly human, took root during the Humanities program and has blossomed ever since.
 On a regular basis, I go back to Humanities basics by examining original sources and documents and trying as best as I can to get behind, underneath, and around what is really there to figure out what is important.
 Read More.

 Danielle Kubes (B.Hum 2009)

-Humanities prepares you for what comes after Humanities because you’re required to take a music class, a science class, a philosophy class, a history class, a literature class — and in doing so you will gain a breadth and depth of knowledge upon which our modern world was founded, and therefore be better able to navigate it.
+Humanities prepare you for what comes after Humanities because you’re required to take a music class, a science class, a philosophy class, a history class, and a literature class — and in doing so you will gain a breadth and depth of knowledge upon which our modern world was founded, and therefore be better able to navigate it.
 Read More.

 Sarah Cathrae (B.Hum 2001)

 I have used these gifts towards many pursuits.
 I have managed people, an arcade, a banquet hall, and a marina.
 I did facilities management for the Canadian Space Agency.
 I have consulted for Fortune 500 companies.
 I worked in finance for Credit Suisse on Bay Street.
 I appraised multi-million dollar commercial properties.
 Currently, I work as the Managing Director of Suske Capital, a Canadian boutique private equity firm that invests in real estate, finance, emerging technology, alternative energy, and healthcare.
 Read More.